 Sick at School

 It’s bound to happen.
 At some point, while our kids are at college, the phone will ring and suddenly our mature, independent college student will sound like a preschooler again.
 There is little worse than when they tell you how sick they feel and you are far away.
-Hopefully, and most likely, their illness will be a result of their new-found independence that includes lack of sleep and exercise, stress, not-so-healthy food, hygiene habits that don’t embrace enough hand-washing, and can be cured quickly and easily.
+Hopefully, and most likely, their illness will be a result of their new-found independence and can be cured quickly and easily.

-Be sure your student has a copy of their insurance card.
-And finally, you may want to remind your students to notify their professor if they will be legitimately missing classes and unable to get work done on time, including a doctor’s note is encouraged.
-Stay healthy!
+- Finally, remind your students to notify their professor if they will be missing classes and unable to get work done on time.
+Including a doctor’s note is encouraged.